 |Image by David Mark from Pixabay|

-Trey Shults' Waves (2019) inspires passionate discussion every time it comes up.
-Some praise it's storytelling style of multiple points of view, while others complain that it's a meandering mess.
-I'm in the camp of enjoying the format.
+Trey Shults' Waves (2019) inspires passionate discussion from its viewers.
+Some praise the storytelling style of multiple points of view, while others complain that it's a meandering mess.
+I'm definitely in the former camp and appreciated how the change in POV added depth.
 Waves provides an unforgettable experience of color, sound, and emotion.
 It tells a compelling story and provides opportunities for discussion.
 It's exactly the type of story I want to support.

 African American high school student Ty (Kelvin Harrison) has it all: the girl, the friends, athleticism, the acclaim, and by all counts, a supportive family.
 We open to a series of montages showing us Ty's life: hanging with his girl, high on life and crazy in love, going to practice, working out, taking selfies.
 He is on the wrestling team, and they all chant, "I cannot be taken down; I am a new machine," while performing drills.
 Ty lives in an upper middle class home with his dad and stepmom (we find this out later) and younger sister, Emily (Taylor Russell).